< Back to blog

 Do small businesses use ERP?

-Like large companies, small businesses can use an ERP to manage key elements of their businesses like accounting, inventory management, and work order tracking.
-However, many small businesses are not ready for the implementation and functionality of an ERP.
+Like large companies, a handful of small businesses use an ERP to manage key elements like accounting, inventory management, and work order tracking.
+However, most small businesses are not ready to implement an ERP.

 Take Method for example.
-It integrates deeply with accounting software like QuickBooks and Xero to give growing businesses the following capabilities:
+It integrates deeply with software like QuickBooks and Xero to give growing organizations the following capabilities:

 • Lead and customer management.